offendingcommit/valdris/Player Resources/Languages of Valdris.md

 ### Origin and Development

-**Historical Foundation**: The Common Tongue emerged during the chaotic years following [[The Great Silence]], when scattered communities needed a shared language for trade and coordination.
+**Historical Foundation**: The Common Tongue emerged during the chaotic years following [The Great Silence](The%20Great%20Silence.md), when scattered communities needed a shared language for trade and coordination.

 **Linguistic Fusion**: The language combines elements from:
 - **Pre-Silence Trading Languages**: Commercial vocabularies from ancient trade networks
 - **Regional Dialects**: Local languages that survived the Silence
-- **[[Architect Technology|Architect]] Terminology**: Technical terms adapted from ancient inscriptions
+- **[Architect](Architect%20Technology.md) Terminology**: Technical terms adapted from ancient inscriptions
 - **Political Influences**: Vocabulary shaped by the three major political systems

-**Current Status**: Nearly universal across [[Valdris]], serving as the primary language for commerce, diplomacy, and inter-regional communication.
+**Current Status**: Nearly universal across [Valdris](Valdris.md), serving as the primary language for commerce, diplomacy, and inter-regional communication.

 ### Structure and Characteristics